BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-1-personas.md

 ## Resources

-More details about the personas and other UX methods can be found in [BGS Design Toolkit](http://digital-planning.glpages.ad.nerc.ac.uk/design-toolkit/docs/32-persona-templates/).
+More details about the personas and user needs can be found [here](https://www.gov.uk/service-manual/user-research/start-by-learning-user-needs).

 To start creating your own personas, you can use one of the templates